fniessink/checksome/README.md

 # Checksome
-Software quality measurement application with a focus on software.
+Software quality measurement application with a focus on software development.

 This application is developed using Meteor.